ChebbiL/barrier-and-look-back-options/src/README.md

-# User Manual
+# Package User Manual

-This package allows you to perform various computations on European call options and on barrier options in the `C++` language.
+This package allows you to perform various computations on European call options, barrier options and look-back options in the `C++` language.

 ## Table of Contents
 - [Features](#features)